These guidelines outline the process for making a nomination for an award of The New Zealand Antarctic Medal.

 You must complete a nomination form (available in PDF and Word versions).

 You should add two or more supporting letters from other people or organisations, to add depth to your nomination.

 The information that you provide, both in the nomination form and the supporting letters, should aim to describe the outstanding contribution that your nominee has made.

 - The Medal is given to “those persons who make an outstanding contribution to exploration, scientific research, conservation, environmental protection or knowledge of the Antarctic region, or in support of New Zealand’s objectives or operations, or both, in Antarctica”.
 Your nominee must have made an outstanding contribution in one or more of these areas of endeavour.
 Performance of employment duties would be insufficient unless your nominee had faced unforeseen and considerable hazard and difficulty, or far exceeded the requirements of their role.

-- Any New Zealand citizen, or citizen from a country which has the Queen as its Head of State, is eligible for the Medal.
+- Any New Zealand citizen, or citizen from a country which has the King as its Head of State, is eligible for the Medal.
 People from other countries are eligible for an honorary Medal.
 However, there should be a strong New Zealand connection.

 - The Medal is not awarded for acts of bravery, for short-term acts of extreme endurance, for long service, or for service to Antarctica generally.

 - The Antarctic region is defined as the “Ross Dependency and all other areas south of latitude 60degS”.
 Your nominee will probably have had significant on-ice experience.